 In fact, unless you disable this feature, whenever someone makes a donation on your site, you’ll get a notification about it.

 Lastly, if you want to keep branding across your notification emails consistent, you can check out this guide on adding a custom header to your email template.
 This is a great way to add your charity logo to your emails.

-Step 5: Configure Your Form’s Confirmations
+Step 5: Configure Your Form Confirmations

 Form confirmations are messages that display to site visitors once they submit a donation form on your website.
 They let people know that their donation has been received and offer you the chance to let them know the next steps.

-To start, click on the Confirmation tab in the Form Editor under Settings.
+So to start, click on the Confirmation tab in the Form Editor under Settings.

-Step 6: Configure Your Form’s Payment Settings
+Step 6: Set Up Donation Payment Settings

 Once you’ve done that, click the Payments tab in the Form Editor.